-Before configuring the DAServer, you need to verify the following items:
+Before configuring the DAServer, verify the following items:

-- A PC is set up with the necessary network cards, and connected to the necessary networks. - The Windows administration account has been created or identified. - The DAServer and any other Wonderware software such as the DAServer Manager is installed with the proper licenses.
+- A PC is set up with the necessary network cards, and connected to the necessary networks. - The Windows administration account is created or identified. - The DAServer and any other Wonderware software such as the DAServer Manager is installed with the proper licenses.
 For more information, see the License Utility documentation on the distribution CD. - The client software is installed. - The device(s) is/are connected (networked) and, if necessary, programmed.